darwino/darwino-documentation/Developer Guide/Darwino DB API 6. Registering and Handling Events.md

 -	FieldFunction: Functions used when extracting fields from documents or computing indexes are registered here.
 -	InstanceFactoryImpl: A database can have multiple instances, each with its own security configuration; in other words, there is per-instance security.
 That instance security is dynamic, based on business logic.

+>  NOT CORRECT!
+Must discuss:
- By default, a database has just one instance; the instance factory is the means to create more.
+>  By default, a database has just one instance; the instance factory is the means to create more.
 Once the instance factory has been implemented and the instance is created based on the database and the instance name, the contribute() method of the instance is the mechanism for adding roles and groups to the user context.

  For example, the ACL of a database, and the reader/writer fields in the documents, may specify that only the members of a particular group may have access to the data.
 It is the job of the instance’s contribute() method to add to the current user their list of roles and groups; this list is determined dynamically depending on business logic, and that logic is free to make use of any directories and database data available to it.